jabichebli/weeklyPlanner/README.md

 ## UI/UX Design

 The design was created using **LucidCharts**.
-Originally, I developed this to replace my paper-based task organization system.
-After receiving frequent questions about my productivity, I decided to build this web app to make the process accessible to others.
+An example of the UI/UX design in LucidCharts can be found [here](https://jabichebli.github.io/weeklyPlanner/LucidChart_Home_Page.pdf).

 ## Data Storage